WE ARE NO LONGER ACCEPTING APPLICATIONS FOR OUR DIPLOMA OF SPORT AND RECREATION MANAGEMENT COURSE.

 This qualification provides a pathway to work in a diversity of fitness industry businesses including fitness centres, gyms, aquatic facilities, community facilities, and in open spaces, where risk management (through risk assessment and hazard control processes) does not already exist.

 SIS50115 – Diploma of Sport and Recreation Management

 Full Time 12 months

 (4 Terms x 10 Weeks)

 Competition Manager, Executive Officer, Facility Manager, Program Manager, Centre Manager, Assistant Centre Manager, Volunteer Coordinator, Sports Program Officer, Operations Officer, Advanced Personal Trainer, Fitness Services Coordinator, Personal Training Manager.

 Legislation and Compliance

 Accounting and Financial Management

-The Fitness Specialist modules are conducted as hands-on practical classes which are typically held in a fitness centre or gym environment as the classroom.
+The Fitness Specialist modules are conducted as hands-on practical classes where applicable which are typically held in a fitness centre or gym environment as the classroom.

 Units of Competency within the Course